---

 ### Runtime detection

 Wrap a dynamic `import("workflow")` in try/catch.
-If either the module isn't installed *or* `getWorkflowMetadata()` throws (call site isn't inside a workflow run), fall through to the standalone path.
+If either the module isn't installed *or* `getStepMetadata()` throws (call site isn't inside a workflow step), fall through to the standalone path.

 ```typescript lineNumbers